 Disclaimer: Some links in this article are affiliate links which means I may earn a small commission at no extra cost to you.
 As an Amazon associate I earn from qualifying purchases.

 What is normal blood pressure?
 Normal blood pressure is a systolic number less than 120 mm Hg and a diastolic number less than 80 mm Hg.
 Which means that your blood pressure reading would have to be 119 over 79 or lower to fall into the normal blood pressure range. (r)

 If your Blood Pressure readings fall into this category, great for you and stick with heart-healthy habits like following a balanced diet and getting regular exercise.
 Keep going for regular physicals and monitor your blood pressure to make sure it stays normal.

 What Blood Pressure Range Is 120 over 80 mm Hg?

 If you haven’t been visiting a doctor because of health plan problems, you may want to check out a health plan service that can find you an affordable plan right for you.
-To see the one I recommend, visit the blog post I wrote about it right here.
+To see the one I recommend, visit their website here, eHealth Insurance.

 New Blood Pressure Guidelines 2017: Highlights & How It’s Changed Normal Blood Pressure